iterative/dvc.org/content/docs/command-reference/artifacts/get.md

 ## artifacts get

-Download an artifact tracked in a DVC project into the current working directory.
+Download an <abbr>artifact</abbr> tracked in a DVC project into the current working directory.

 ## Synopsis